A local couple recently built a cape cod in Williamsport, MD, and actually enjoyed the building process!

-“Sean was always available to meet and talk about the tweaks being made to the project,” said Ann Marie.
+“Shawn was always available to meet and talk about the tweaks being made to the project,” said Ann Marie.

 The couple was proud of a number of the details they brought to the project.
 Lee wanted a three-car garage and worked with Designer Royce Eby on how the layout would work as a side-entry design.

-Anne Marie loves the details like the coffered ceiling in the living room and the red, attached island with built-in trash can compartment.
+Ann Marie loves the details like the coffered ceiling in the living room and the red, attached island with built-in trash can compartment.
 She had a specific red in mind and praised the Mt.
 Tabor team for tracking down and making sure it looked exactly how she envisioned.